RoboDomo/appletv-microservice/README.md

 ## Prerequisites

-REQUIRES NODE V9, due to mdns module not compiling with newer versions.
+NOT SURE ABOUT THIS: REQUIRES NODE V9, due to mdns module not compiling with newer versions.
 A better option than installing V9 is to use docker.
-(TBD)

 To build on Linux, you will need